cgarcialm/student_employment_assignment/README.md

 - **Optimization Objective:** The objective of the optimization is to maximize overall satisfaction based on preferences.

-- **Constraints:** The solver respects constraints such as class capacities, student availability, and professor-student preferences.
+- **Constraints:** The solver respects constraints such as class slots required, student availability, student total hours, and professor-student preferences.

 ## Usage